Top 4 Pre-Trained Models for Image Classification with Python Code

 • Resolution = 1.15

-This formula is used to again build a family of EfficientNets – EfficientNetB0 to EfficientNetB7.
+This formula is used to build a family of EfficientNets – EfficientNetB0 to EfficientNetB7 again.
 The following is a simple graph showing the comparative performance of this family vis-a-vis other popular models:

 Number of Parameters

-As you can see, even the baseline B0 model starts at a much higher accuracy, which only goes on increasing, and that too with fewer parameters.
+As you can see, even the baseline B0 model starts at a much higher accuracy, which only increases, and that too with fewer parameters.
 For instance, EfficientB0 has only 5.3 million parameters!

-The simplest way to implement EfficientNet is to install it and the rest of the steps are similar to what we have seen above.
+The simplest way to implement EfficientNet is to install it.
+The rest of the steps are similar to what we have seen above.

 Installing EfficientNet: